pubnub/pubnub-galileo/README.md

 * Intel Galileo Gen 2 - The beautiful blue chip that publishes potentiometer resistance to the internet.
 * NodeJS - Running on the Galileo linux environment
 * PubNub - Realtime Data Stream Network that connects the Galileo to Eon-chart
-* EON-chart - Realtime charting framework that connects to PubNub and renders the resistance value.
+* EON-chart - Realtime charting framework that connects to PubNub and renders the resistance value in HTML.

 # Setup the Galileo